 John is a long standing and highly active member of multiple committees within his field and is highly regarded as an expert in all polymer based composite materials.

-Polymer Matrix Composite Testing
+Polymer Matrix Composite Testing in Aerospace

 Element performs a range of mechanical, electrical, flammability tests and utilizes thermal analysis tests to characterize the composition of polymers and composite materials.